uptane/uptane.github.io/advisors.md

 # Advisory Group
 Several industry insiders have stepped up to serve as advisors for Uptane:
 * Andre Weimerskirch of Lear Corporation and University of Michigan Transportation Research Institute
-* Arthur Taylor of Advanced Telematic Systems
+* Arthur Taylor of HERE Technologies
 * Cameron R Mott of Southwest Research Institute
 * Ira McDonald of Fiat Chrysler Automobiles
 * Philip Lapczynski of Renesas